What is Linear Project Management?

 The steps are completed in sequential order. | Tasks can be completed simultaneously or randomly. |

-Linear projects are more predictable and easier to manage, as there is a clear path of progression. | Non-linear projects, require flexibility and adaptability as tasks may overlap or change based on various factors. |
+Linear projects are more predictable and easier to manage, as there is a clear path of progression. | Non-linear projects require flexibility and adaptability as tasks may overlap or change based on various factors. |

 Linear projects often have strict guidelines and detailed documentation. | Non-linear projects may have more room for improvisation and less formal record-keeping. |

-Linear Project Management Examples:
+Linear Project Management Examples

 - Construction projects, such as building a new bridge or highway, where each phase must be completed before moving on to the next one.